nelsontky/let-it-go/README.md

 ## Features
+* All toilets in Computing and some in Business are present in the app!
 * Map showing the location of toilet.
 * 360 degree photos of the vicinity of each toilet to facilitate recognition and navigation to a toilet.
 * Detailed information about each toilet, such as the availability of facilities like wheelchair accessible cubicles or presence of shower heads.